HMS Nottingham (1913): Action of 19 August 1916

 On the evening of 18 August, the Grand Fleet put to sea in response to a message deciphered by Room 40 that indicated that the High Seas Fleet, minus II Squadron, would be leaving harbour that night.
 The German objective was to bombard Sunderland the following day, based on extensive reconnaissance conducted by Zeppelins and submarines.
 Part of the German plan was to draw the British ships through a series of submarine ambushes and Nottingham fell victim to one of the awaiting U-boats, U-52, about 06:00 the following morning.
 The submarine was spotted about a half-hour prior despite the morning haze, but she was believed to be a small fishing boat and disregarded.
 U-52 initially hit the cruiser with two torpedoes that knocked out all power, but Nottingham was not in danger of sinking until she was hit with another torpedo 25 minutes later.
 Her half-sister Dublin had reported the first attack; in response, Beatty dispatched two destroyers to render assistance and they arrived about 10 minutes before Nottingham sank at 07:10.
 The ship lost 38 crewmen in the attack.

+The majority of the casualties have no known grave with thirty-one casualties commemorated on the Plymouth Naval Memorial, two casualties commemorated on the Chatham Naval Memorial, and two casualties commemorated on the Portsmouth Naval Memorial.
+Three casualties were later recovered from the sea and are buried in cemeteries in the UK and Norway.

-The Union Jack flown by the ship hangs at Jutland in St Mary's Church, Nottingham.
+The Union Jack flown by the ship at Jutland hangs in St Mary's Church, Nottingham.
 It was presented by Admiral Sir William George Tennant.
 In December 1993, during a ceremony at Emden, Germany, Flottillenadmiral Otto H. Ciliax of the Federal German Navy presented the commanding officer of the latest HMS Nottingham with a boat's badge and ensign from the cruiser sunk in 1916, as a gesture of goodwill and reconciliation.
-Admiral Ciliax's father, Otto Ciliax, was the executive officer of U-52; he recovered these items off a lifeboat from the ship while picking up survivors.
+Admiral Ciliax's father, Otto Ciliax, who was the executive officer of U-52, recovered these items off a lifeboat from the ship while picking up survivors.

+In July 2025, a team of divers from ProjectXplore discovered and identified the wreck of HMS Nottingham, 60 mi off the coast of Scotland at a depth of 82 m.